Wage Disputes & Unpaid Wage Claims in Los Angeles, CA

 If you believe your employer has wrongfully denied you compensation or benefits, you should speak with a lawyer promptly.
-Wage and hour violations are common, and they provide employees with clear legal rights.
-A Los Angeles unpaid wage lawyer at Attorneys For Employees can provide a comprehensive assessment of your legal rights, and if you have a claim, your lawyer can seek all available remedies on your behalf.
+Attorneys For Employees can provide a comprehensive assessment of your legal rights, and if you have a claim, your lawyer can seek all available remedies on your behalf.

-Am I a Wage and Hour Employee?
+Who is a Wage and Hour Employee?

 A wage-and-hour employee is anyone who is paid per hour.
 Often employees in the following industries are paid hourly and therefore, wage and hour employees.
+This designation typically applies to individuals compensated on an hourly basis, including those in industries such as restaurants, hotels, IT, sales, administration, and retail.
+If you’re unsure about your classification, seeking guidance from a Los Angeles unpaid wage attorney can provide clarity.

-- Restaurant workers – Cooks, bartenders, wait staff, host staff
+• Restaurant workers – Cooks, bartenders, wait staff, host staff

-- Hotel workers – Housekeepers, front desk representatives, concierge employees, food and beverage servers
+• Hotel workers – Housekeepers, front desk representatives, concierge employees, food and beverage servers

-- IT/computer workers – Software developers, IT support roles, network administrators, data entry clerk
+• IT/computer workers – Software developers, IT support roles, network administrators, data entry clerk

-- Sales – Sales representative, account manager
+• Sales – Sales representative, account manager

-- Administration – Administration assistance, office manager, executive assistance, receptionist
+• Administration – Administration assistance, office manager, executive assistance, receptionist

-- Retail workers – Sales associate, cashier, store manager or clerk, customer sales representative
+• Retail workers – Sales associate, cashier, store manager or clerk, customer sales representative

-Our Los Angeles unpaid wage lawyer team provides representation to a diverse range of California wage and hour clients from the private sector, including those above and others not listed.
+Our Los Angeles unpaid wage lawyer team provides representation to a diverse range of California wage and hour clients from the private sector, including those listed above and others not listed.
 We cater to clients across various industries and handle claims against employers of all sizes, including both large corporations and small businesses.

 Minimum Wage & Overtime Laws

-- Between 8 and 12 hours in a single day – time-and-a-half (1.5 x your hourly wage)
+• Between 8 and 12 hours in a single day – time-and-a-half (1.5 x your hourly wage)

-- More than 12 hours in a single day – double-time (2 x your hourly wage)
+• More than 12 hours in a single day – double-time (2 x your hourly wage)

-- More than 40 hours per week – time-and-a-half
+• More than 40 hours per week – time-and-a-half

-- More than 8 hours on the 7th consecutive day of work in a workweek – double-time
+• More than 8 hours on the 7th consecutive day of work in a workweek – double-time

 Minimum wage and overtime violations can sometimes be difficult to identify.
 If you suspect that you have not been paid the wages you earned, a Los Angeles unpaid wage attorney can make sure you are getting the wages you deserve.